evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/library/smtplib.rst

       The method now supports hostname check with :attr:`SSLContext.check_hostname` and *Server Name Indicator* (see
       :data:`~ssl.HAS_SNI`).

-   .. versionchanged:: 3.5
-      The error raised for lack of STARTTLS support is now the :exc:`SMTPNotSupportedError` subclass instead of the base
-      :exc:`SMTPException`.

 .. method:: SMTP.sendmail(from_addr, to_addrs, msg, mail_options=[], rcpt_options=[])